What Is Corporate Communications? Careers and Skills

 3. Communicating with data

-Organizations now collect more data than at any point in history, all of which is critical in informing important strategic decisions.
+Organizations now collect more data than at any point in history, and this data is critical in informing important strategic decisions.
 As data has proliferated, employees across disciplines are finding that they must interact with this data in new ways.
 Modern communications professionals must be adept at interpreting data from a variety of sources, communicating with that data, and using it to tell compelling stories.

 4. Research and critical thinking